PEOPLE

 Ph.D.
 Candidate, Microbiology

-I am interested in the processes underlying microbial assembly and functional potential in the context of symbiosis.
+I am interested in the processes underlying microbial assembly and function in the context of symbiosis.
 I use the Sarracenia-Wyeomyia smithii system to study how mosquito larvae impact microbes and in turn how host physiology is affected by these “curated” communities.
 I am also interested in how microbial interactions and microbial products may sustain cross-kingdom symbiotic associations.

 Office: 3541 Microbial Sciences Building